wavefrontHQ/docs/pages/doc/wavefront_api.md

 - **Access Policy** - Lets you allow or deny access to embedded charts.
 For information, see [Allow or Deny Access to Embedded Charts](ui_sharing.html#allow-or-deny-access-to-embedded-charts).
 - **Access** - Provides information on the access level of an entity.
 See [Notes on the Access Category](#access) below.
 - **Account (User and Service Account)** - Allows users with [**Accounts** permission](permissions_overview.html) to retrieve a list of all [accounts](users_roles.html), create, update, and delete accounts and manage permissions and groups associated with accounts.

-    {% include note.html content="Applies only to original subscriptions.
-See the [Operations for Applications subscription types](subscriptions-differences.html)."%}
 - **Alert** - Retrieve active, snoozed, in-maintenance, and invalid alerts.
 Users with [**Alerts** permission](permissions_overview.html) can create and update alerts.
 - **ApiToken** - Allows users with [**Accounts** permission](permissions_overview.html) to retrieve, create, and manage API tokens.
 Used primarily in conjunction with service accounts.

-    {% include note.html content="Applies only to original subscriptions.
-See the [Operations for Applications subscription types](subscriptions-differences.html)."%}
 - **Cloud Integration** - Retrieve cloud integration data types such as those available with the [AWS integration](integrations_aws_metrics.html), [Google Cloud Platform Integration](gcp.html), [Google Cloud Billing Integration](gcp_billing.html), [New Relic Integration](newrelic.html), [AppDynamics Integration](appdynamics.html), [Dynatrace Integration](dynatrace.html), [Microsoft Azure Integration](azure.html), [VMware Aria Operations (SaaS) Integration](vrops.html), and the [Snowflake Integration](snowflake.html).
 Users with [**Proxies** permission](permissions_overview.html) can add and remove cloud integration data types.
 - **Dashboard** - Retrieve data about dashboards, list dashboards, and return version history.
 Users with [**Dashboards** permission](permissions_overview.html) can save, create, delete, clone, undelete dashboards.
 - **Derived Metric** - Manage derived metrics.